-State Programme Manager
+State Program Manager Email:spmnhmodisha@gmail.com

-Email: spmnhmodisha@gmail.com

-NON~COMMUNICABLE DISEASES
+NON-COMMUNICABLE DISEASES

-THE KERALA COPD PREVENTION AND CONTROL PROGRAMME: "SWAAS" (Step Wise Approach to Airway Diseases)
+THE KERALA COPD PREVENTION AND CONTROL PROGRAM"SWAAS" (STEP WISE APPROACH to AIRWAY DISEASES)

 COPD is one of the leading causes of mortality and morbidity worldwide.
-As per the Global Burden of Diseases estimates for India, COPD is the second leading cause of mortality in India..Assuming that the National estimates for Asthma and COPD reflect the situation in Kerala too, the numbers of COPD and Asthma among adult cases in Kerala are estimated to be 530,000 and 480,000 respectively.
+As per the Global Burden of Diseases estimates for India, COPD is the second leading cause of mortality in India..
+Assuming that the National estimates for Asthma and COPD reflect the situation in Kerala too, the numbers of COPD and Asthma among adult cases in Kerala are estimated to be 530,000 and 480,000 respectively.
+This is a huge disease burden which needs to be addressed with appropriate strategies.
+There is no specific public health program for COPD in India or Kerala

-The objectives of the Kerala COPD prevention and control program:
+The objectives of the Kerala COPD prevention and control program

-- 1. Identification of COPD in the early stages - Develop a structured Programme for COPD diagnosis and treatment, from primary care level leading up to the tertiary care level - Develop a system for generating information on disease burden of COPD - 4.
-An indigenously developed pulmonary rehabilitation Programme incorporating department of AYUSH
+- Identification of COPD in the early stages - Develop a structured program for COPD diagnosis and treatment, from primary care level leading up to the tertiary care level - Develop a system for generating information on disease burden of COPD - An indigenously developed pulmonary rehabilitation program incorporating department of AYUSH

-Components of SWAAS programme
+- Components of SWAAS programme

-Screening & Diagnosis using Spirometry
+- Screening & Diagnosis using Spirometry

 - Staging of Disease

 - Guideline based Treatment for Asthma and COPD

 - Provision of Inhaler medications

 - Pulmonary Rehabilitation Programme

 - Smoking cessation clinics

 - Exercise clinics

 - Depression Screening

 - Dietary Advices

 - Referral & Follow up Services

 - Drugs & Equipments

-- The equipments including Spirometers, oxygen concentrators and drugs including inhaler medications will be procured through Non-Communicable Disease control Program.
+- The equipments including Spirometers, oxygen concentrators and drugs including inhaler medications will be procured through Non Communicable Disease control Program.